Deploy Next.js on WebStadia

 3. Deploy

-- Static export does not support API routes, middleware, or server-side rendering
+- No API routes, middleware, or server-side rendering

 const nextConfig = {